-Leverage and deleveraging describe opposite balance-sheet states, but they are not simple mirror-image labels for taking more or less risk.
-Leverage is the condition in which market exposure is amplified relative to the capital, collateral, or financing base supporting it.
-Deleveraging is the process of shrinking that amplified exposure, either voluntarily or under pressure, so the balance sheet carries less sensitivity to market moves.
+Leverage and Deleveraging are related but opposite balance-sheet conditions.
+Leverage is the state in which exposure is amplified relative to the capital, collateral, or financing base supporting it.
+Deleveraging is the process of reducing that amplified exposure so the balance sheet carries less sensitivity to market moves.

 What leverage means

-Leverage exists when a position controls more exposure than would be possible through unlevered capital alone.
+Leverage exists when a position controls more exposure than unlevered capital alone would allow.
 That amplification can come from borrowing, derivatives, secured financing, or other structures that increase market sensitivity relative to equity.
-The important point is not the legal form of the trade but the economic effect: a smaller base of capital is supporting a larger field of gains, losses, and funding obligations.
+The key point is economic rather than legal: a smaller capital base is supporting a larger field of gains, losses, and financing obligations.

 That makes leverage a condition of enlarged balance-sheet sensitivity.
 If markets move in the right direction, leverage magnifies the result.
-If markets move the wrong way, losses, collateral strain, and financing pressure also become larger relative to the capital base underneath the position.
+If markets move in the wrong direction, losses, collateral strain, and financing pressure also become larger relative to the capital base underneath the position.

 What deleveraging means

-Deleveraging is not just caution, lower conviction, or smaller position sizing in the abstract.
-It is the actual reduction of leveraged or balance-sheet-sensitive exposure.
+Deleveraging is the actual reduction of leveraged or balance-sheet-sensitive exposure.
 Positions are cut, borrowing is reduced, derivatives exposure is compressed, or financing dependence falls.
-What matters is that the prior amplification is being unwound.
+What matters is not that exposure is smaller in the abstract, but that prior amplification is being unwound.

-This is why deleveraging is a process rather than a static description.
-It usually shows up as adjustment in motion.
-A market participant that once relied on financing continuity, stable collateral values, or broad balance-sheet flexibility is now reducing exposure because those supports are less available, less attractive, or more fragile than before.
+Deleveraging is therefore a process rather than a static label.
+It usually appears as balance-sheet adjustment in motion.
+A market participant that previously relied on financing continuity, stable collateral values, or broad balance-sheet flexibility is now reducing exposure because those supports are less available, less attractive, or more fragile.

 Why the two are often confused